dexie/dexie-website/cloud/docs/access-control.md

 ## Members

 Realms have members.
 A member connected to a realm will have the realm and all objects connected to it synced locally if the member have accepted the membership.
 Each member can be given **permissions** to mutate objects connected to the realm.
-Zero perissions means readonly access.
+Zero permissions means readonly access.
 Member can also be given roles.

 ## Roles